Istinggar: History

 A 151 cm long satinggar, likely from Central Sumatra.

 The predecessor of firearms, the pole gun (bedil tombak), was recorded as being used by Java in 1413.
 However, the knowledge of making "true" firearms in the archipelago came after the middle of the 15th century.
 It was brought by the Islamic nations of West Asia, most probably the Arabs.
 The precise year of introduction is unknown, but it may be safely concluded to be no earlier than 1460.
 Before the arrival of the Portuguese in Southeast Asia, the Malays already possessed early firearms, the Java arquebus.
 This firearm has a very long barrel (up to 2.2 m in length), and during the Portuguese conquest of Malacca (1511), it is proven to be able to penetrate a ship's hull to the other side.
 However the lock mechanism and the barrel of the gun are very crude.

 The Portuguese in Goa independently produced their own matchlock firearms.
 Starting in 1513, the tradition of German and Bohemian gun-making was merged with Turkish gun-making traditions.
 This resulted in the Indo-Portuguese tradition of matchlocks.
 Indian craftsmen modified the design by introducing a very short, almost pistol-like buttstock held against the cheek, not the shoulder, when aiming.
 They also reduced the caliber and made the gun lighter and more balanced.
 This was a hit with the Portuguese who did a lot of fighting aboard ship and on river craft, and valued a more compact gun.

 Javanese snap matchlock mechanism, made of cast brass.

 Afonso de Albuquerque compared Malaccan gun founders as being on the same level as those of Germany.
-However, he did not state what ethnicity the Malaccan gun founder was.
+However, he did not state what ethnicity the Malaccan gun founders were.
 Duarte Barbosa stated that the arquebus-maker of Malacca was Javanese.
 The Javanese also manufactured their own cannon in Malacca.
-Anthony Reid argued that the Javanese handled much of the productive work in Malacca before 1511 and in 17th century Pattani.
+The Javanese handled much of the productive work in Malacca before 1511 and in 17th century Pattani.

 Wan Mohd Dasuki Wan Hasbullah explained several facts about the existence of gunpowder weapons in Malacca before its fall in 1511: